soniaturcotte/soniaturcotte.com/writing/reading-groups.md

   <figcaption class="small-text">Photo of an exhibit label from an 2018 RA exhibition on Klimt and Schiele</figcaption>
 </figure>

 Reading groups are art and loved ones.
-Reading and talking (and eating and drinking) are one of the forms of sociality that, together, make a life that is worth dying for.
+Reading groups are one of the forms of sociality that make a life that is worth dying for.